Friday of the 24th Week in Ordinary Time

 - Responsorial Psalm – Psalm 17: O Lord, hear my honest prayer and outcry.
 You will answer me, showing your wondrous mercies.
 Protect me in the shadow of your wings; I shall wake content in your presence.

 - Gospel – Luke 8:1-3: Jesus traveled with His disciples, teaching about God’s Kingdom.
-Several women who had been healed, including Mary Magdalene and Joanna accompanied him.
+Several women, including Mary Magdalene and Joanna, accompanied him.
 These women supported them with their resources.

 Accompanying him were the Twelve and some women who had been cured of evil spirits and infirmities, Mary, called Magdalene, from whom seven demons had gone out, Joanna, the wife of Herod’s steward Chuza, Susanna, and many others who provided for them out of their resources.